travisbmiller/formValidation/README.md

 ## Signup User

 If you've made it this far, that's very impressive.
 Just for fun, go ahead and complete the signup form by submitting the new user information to the server.
-The server.js file will expect to receive an object, and then push it to the existing users array.
+The server.js file will expect to receive an object containg a key named 'user'.
+Set the value of the key to be an object containing all the user information.
+The server.js file will accept that object, and then push it to the existing users array.